Llazi Sërbo

 Llazi Sërbo (9 March 1945 – 12 September 2010) was an Albanian actor.

 His 40-year-long activity included around 100 roles.
 He is particularly remembered for the films Yjet e Neteve te gjata (Stars of Long Nights) (1972) and Operacioni Zjarri (Operation Fire) (1973), whereas he also played an excellent German Wehrmacht official in the movie Nusja dhe shtetrrethimi (The Bride and the Curfew) (1978).
 Sërbo was granted the Merited Artist of Albania award in 1991 and the Nderi i Qarkut (Honor of the County) (of the County of Korçë) award in 2009.

 Sërbo had suffered for a long time from depression and committed suicide on 12 September 2010, following the example of the other well-known Albanian actor, Bekim Fehmiu, who had also killed himself three months earlier.

 Early life

-Sërbo was born in 1945 in the city of Korçë, where he finished the elementary and high school.
-After high school he worked as a painting teacher in the town of Pogradec.
+Sërbo was born in 1945 in the city of Korçë, Albania, to an Albanian, Orthodox Christian family.
+In Korçë, he finished elementary and high school education.
+After high school, he worked as a painting teacher in the town of Pogradec.
 After two years of teaching he attended the Academy of Arts in Tirana, where he profitably studied acting in the following four years.